netbox-community/netbox/docs/getting-started.md

 ## Installation

-We'll set up a simple HTTP front end using [nginx](https://www.nginx.com/resources/wiki/) and [gunicorn](http://gunicorn.org/) for the purposes of this guide.
+We'll set up a simple HTTP front end using [gunicorn](http://gunicorn.org/) for the purposes of this guide.
+For web servers, we have 2 configurations ready to go - we provide instructions for both [nginx](https://www.nginx.com/resources/wiki/)and [Apache](http://httpd.apache.org/docs/2.4).
 (You are of course free to use whichever combination of HTTP and WSGI services you'd like.)
 We'll also use [supervisord](http://supervisord.org/) for service persistence.

 ```
 # apt-get install gunicorn supervisor